Police kill four men suspected of gang rape, murder; draw cheers

-HYDERABAD, India/BENGALURU (Reuters) - Indian police shot dead four men on Friday who were suspected of raping and killing a 27-year-old veterinarian in Hyderabad, a police official told Reuters, drawing applause from her family and citizens outraged over crimes against women.
+HYDERABAD, India (Reuters) - Indian police shot dead four men on Friday who were suspected of raping and killing a 27-year-old veterinarian near Hyderabad city, drawing applause from her family and hundreds of citizens outraged over sexual violence against women.

 The men had been in police custody and were shot dead near the scene of last week’s crime where they tried to snatch the weapons of accompanying policemen, said N. Prakash Reddy, a deputy commissioner of police in Shamshabad, near Hyderabad.

+Police said she was abducted, raped and asphyxiated and her dead body then set alight on the outskirts of Hyderabad.
+Four men were arrested.

-Reddy said that the four men - two truck drivers and two truck cleaners, aged between 20 and 26 years - had been taken to the spot to re-construct the crime around 6 a.m.
-(0030 GMT)
+Reddy, the police officer, said that the men - two truck drivers and two truck cleaners, aged between 20 and 26 years - had been taken to the spot to re-construct the crime around 6 a.m.
+(0030 GMT) on Friday.

 “And there was a cross-fire.
 In this, all the four accused have died,” Reddy said.
 “Two policemen have been injured.”

-No details were immediately available about how many police had escorted the four accused and whether they were handcuffed or roped together as is usually the case.
+He did not immediately provide details on how many police had escorted the four accused and whether they were handcuffed or roped together as is usually the case.

 Earlier a local police official had put the time of the deaths at around 3:30 a.m.
 There was no immediate explanation for the discrepancy.